 A Bulldog that receives frequent brushings and rubdowns does not need frequent bathing.
 Most Bulldoggers bathe their dogs when the dog is dirty - when it obviously needs a bath.
 Of course, if you are exhibiting your Bulldog he needs a bath before he goes 10 the show.
 A show dog in the ring should be a squeaky clean dog in the ring.

 Where do you bathe a Bulldog?
 Any place you want to and can!
-Some Bulldoggers have a big deep sink, some use the bath tub, some use the kitchen sink, in the summer some wash the dog on the lawn.
+Some Bulldoggers have a big deep sink, some use the bath tub, some use the kitchen sink (if you have two kitchen sinks fill one with soapy water and use the other for rising), in the summer some wash the dog on the lawn.
 You need a place where you can control the dog, where you can easily control the water supply and where you can rinse the dog thoroughly.
 It's a good idea, especially with a puppy, to take the dog outside to "do his thing" just before you bathe him.

 Gather up all the things you will need before you start.
 You will need: shampoo, any rinses you plan to use, cotton balls, Q-lips, eye ointment or mineral oil, Vaseline, wash cloth, towels.
 You will want a mild, no tears shampoo.
 Most Bulldoggers use a dog shampoo such as Lambert Kay or Groom-Rite.
 Some use a baby shampoo such as Johnson & Johnson No Tears or Avon Tearless.
 Most use a special whitening shampoo for white dogs (Lambert Kay Snowy-Coat, Bio Groom Super White, etc.).
 Many use a special shampoo for red dogs (Ring S Burnished Bronze, etc.).
 You may on occasion need to use a flea shampoo but since these are quite harsh, don't use one unless you really need to.